-The Institute is headquartered in a new facility that includes classrooms, collaborative labs, offices, an atrium, café, Ecodome (greenhouse), aquaponics system, and residence hall.
+The Institute is headquartered in a facility that includes classrooms, collaborative labs, offices, an atrium, café, Ecodome (greenhouse), aquaponics system, and residence hall.
 The facility boasts cutting-edge sustainability features such as the largest geothermal heating and cooling installation in Chicago, rainwater harvesting, and high-efficiency heat-recovery technology.
 The Institute joins several other facilities on campus as examples of state of the art efficiency (IC, Baumhart, Cuneo, Damen, LUREC).

 Ecodome, a 3,100 square foot greenhouse, is used in sustainable food systems research projects as well as urban agriculture production.
 Vertical farming elements are demonstrated in the Ecodome greenhouse space.